 Servant >> Angels execute Judgment >> For the sake of the Church – The angel never

-executed judgment against the guards, yet rolling away the stone was a type
+executed judgment against the guards, yet rolling away the stone was in fact

-denoted their utterly lost condition, lost in ways they could not imagine.
-Essentially,
+denoted their utterly lost condition, lost in ways they could not even imagine.

 suicide, their lives afterward becoming worthless to them.
 They could not

 accommodate the experience.
-They lied to themselves and denied the whole
+They probably all lied to themselves and denied the whole

-thing with the consequence of developing a reprobate mind, which hardened their
+thing with the consequence of developing reprobate minds, which hardened their

-hearts to the point of forfeiting any hope of being saved.
+hearts to the point of forfeiting any hope of salvation.

 (38g) Judgment >>